We Are Home! China Adventures Part I: Beijing

 By far, my favorite attraction in Beijing is the Summer Palace.
 It was hot, yet not unbearable on the day that we visited, and we arrived in the late afternoon.
 As we walked through the entrance we came upon a grand hall protected by large bronze statues.

-As we walked passed the Hall that Dispels Clouds we walked along a short, curvy garden path which was designed such that we could not see the beautiful lake that awaited us.
+As we walked passed the Hall of Benevolence and Longevity we walked along a short, curvy garden path which was designed such that we could not see the beautiful lake that awaited us.
 As we made the final turn, the lake slowly came into view as the golden afternoon sun reflected across the waters of Kunming Lake.
 Despite the hazy weather it was truly gorgeous.

 Summer Palace – Kunming Lake